Coffee Ice Cream with Salty-Sweet Almonds

 - 1 tsp pure vanilla extract

-- 1/4 cup Stumptown cold-brew coffee (you can add more if you like)
+- 1/4 cup Stumptown cold-brew coffee (this brand is also good)

 - Couple grinds of Himalayan sea salt

-Let everything process for 20-25 minutes and then empty the ice cream into a bowl, and place it in the freezer.
+Mix together in a large bowl and pour into your ice cream maker.
+Let everything process for 20-25 minutes and then empty the ice cream into a storage container, and place in the freezer.

 - 1/4 cup sliced almonds